 Do you have anything like that happening in your life?

 I’ve also learned that when we claim to hate something, it’s often because we’re afraid of it.
-We’re afraid of its affect on us or we’re afraid of its latent power.
+We’re afraid of its effect on us or we’re afraid of its latent power.
 We’re afraid that maybe the “thing” will be our undoing or conversely that the “thing” will be a rocket that launches us onward to success.
 And then we recoil because of the intensity of what that might be like.

 Last night I was flipping through a special black notebook that I keep in my nightstand to jot down my creative ideas.
 It contains some of my most important musings from the last four years, and it turns out that in 2016 I wrote a helluva lot of poetry (that I didn't particularly notice at the time).
 And you know what?
 Some of it was crap.
 But some of it was really good - maybe even profound.